s1syphus/teammaze/README.txt

-Maize Game - Educational Maze Game Aplication
+﻿Maize Game - Educational Maze Game Aplication
 EECS 481: Software Engineering

 Team Members: Miguel Abreu, Chris Dyer, Erika Jansen, Avi King, Robert Micatka

 This repository holds the code for our maze game application.
-We have a dependency on ASK Scanning Library and a separate repository holding the code for a website our application requires access to.
+We have a dependency on the ASK Scanning Library and a separate repository holding the code for a website our application requires access to.

 In order to set up our application: